 - The sponsor can also apply simultaneously to the BPOM and the ethics committee.

 - After the approval of the ethics committee, BPOM evaluates the clinical trial documents in consultation with a national team of clinical trial experts appointed by the agency and grants approval or rejection within twenty days of the submission.

 - In some of the cases, the head of the agency may ask for additional data that must be promptly supplied to ensure that the process is completed in due time.

-The head of the agency always has an authority to inspect the site before, during or after the clinical trial and has authority to terminate the project in case of any serious health risk.
+The head of the agency always has the authority to inspect the site before, during, or after the clinical trial and has the authority to terminate the project in case of any serious health risk.

 In addition, the sponsor must inform the BPOM about:

 - The progress of the clinical trial every six months.

 - Any changes in the trial procedure which were not mentioned earlier.